-The CtlTransSource is an application that forwards locally initiated remote control transactions to their remote destinations using HTTP protocol.
-The CtlTransSource initiates either TLS or non-TLS connections and communicates remote control transactions to HTTP servers over these connections.
+CtlTransSource is an application that forwards locally initiated remote control transactions to their remote destinations using the HTTP protocol.
+CtlTransSource initiates either TLS or non-TLS connections and communicates remote control transactions to HTTP servers over these connections.

-Figure A-3 shows the transactionHandlerLoop method in the CtlTransSource.
+Figure A-2 shows the transactionHandlerLoop method in the CtlTransSource.